Shoulder & elbow · Instability surgery

 Most patients with a Hill–Sachs lesion also have labral damage from the dislocation.
 Remplissage is commonly performed together with a Bankart labral repair to address both problems in a single surgery.

-Learn about Bankart Repair
+Learn about Bankart repair

 A Hill-Sachs lesion is a compression fracture (dent) in the back of the humeral head (ball of the shoulder) that occurs when the shoulder dislocates.
 The glenoid rim impacts the humeral head, creating a defect that can cause ongoing instability.